 More DNA Testing Kit reviews

-One of the main pros of Ancestry DNA when compared to its rivals is its sizeable DNA database.
+One of the main pros of Ancestry DNA when compared to its rivals is its sizable DNA database.
 It makes finding matches and tracking down relatives easier than when using a competing company.